All trees on the page are members of the Asterids group of flowering plants.

 Betula ermanii.

 The bark of Erman’s birch is a distinctive chalk-white colour and peels off in papery layers as the tree matures.
-The leaves are triangular in shape, with pointed tips and serrated edges, and turn a bright yellow colour in the autumn before dropping.
+The leaves are triangular, with pointed tips and serrated edges, and turn a bright yellow colour in the autumn before dropping.

 Downy Birch